1 Lake, 5 Parks, 0 Carbon

 Energy efficiency in windows, insulation, lighting, HVAC and appliances.

-The National Parks of Lake Superior is focused on four major program elements to Decarbonize the Parks:
+The National Parks of Lake Superior is focused on five major program elements to Decarbonize the Parks:

 Utilize industry-leading technical design.